#System Status

 - Each active incident shows a severity label, title, message, and created timestamp.

 - Active incident banners can also appear above portal pages.
 Critical banners are not dismissible; minor and major banners can be dismissed for the current browser session unless the incident is updated.
+The portal shows up to three active banners and links to the Status page when more are available.

 #Reviewing Recent Incidents